 We visited late in the afternoon and we didn’t have to queue for long.
 We were able to get our tickets, get up the elevator, and take pictures all within about an hour.

 My only complaint is $26 bucks per kid adds up quickly especially when you have a big family.
 It might be hard to justify as the kids liked the building but not nearly as much as I did.

 Tip- The Empire State Building is also part of the CityPass (see above).

+An incredibly fun family-friendly thing to do in New York with kids is Rockefeller center.
 This iconic area of Manhattan is home to many NBC hit shows such as Saturday Night Live, The Today Show & Jimmy Fallon.
-Not to mention the awesome Radio City Music Hall, the rink at Rockefeller, the Channel Gardens, Top of the Rock Observation Deck and tons of dining and shopping too!
+Not to mention the awesome Radio City Music Hall, the rink at Rockefeller, the Channel Gardens, Top of the Rock Observation Deck, and tons of dining and shopping too!

 We enjoyed taking in the sights and strolling around the shops.
 We walked through the Lego store and were mesmerized by the Lego version of New York City- it’s spectacular!
 The kids also loved taking turns having their photo taken in the famous red chair from the hit show The Voice at the NBC Studio Store.

 The area around Rockefeller is bustling and lively.
 There are plenty of great shops + places to sit down and eat, grab a coffee or enjoy a sweet treat!
 It makes a great stop in the evening as the lights make this area feel somewhat magical!!!